When you are owed money, hindsight can be a wonderful thing.

 All too often in the rush to complete a business transaction or lending money to a friend in need, you won't think to put in place a legally binding agreement that formalises the arrangement beforehand.
 After all, you have every intention of holding up your end of the deal and so assume the other party will too.

-But if payment doesn't happen and your deal starts turning into a dispute over what is owed, you may need to consider what legal avenues are open to you to get your money back.
+But if payment doesn't happen and your previous agreement starts turning into a dispute over what is owed, you may need to consider what legal avenues are open to you to get your money back.

 The success of any legal action will then depend on what evidence you can provide to show that the debt is owed.